GabrielAmazonas/pucrio-dsa-dataengineering/README.md

     </div>

 #### Analysis
 5. Once the data is available on Postgres, the Data Visualization layer (Apache Superset) can directly connect and issue queries against it.
-In this Project, the queries, graphs and dashboard were created through Apache Superset.
+In this Project, the queries, graphs, and dashboard were created through Apache Superset.

     On Apache Superset, the Database Tables are available to be queried and visualized